 |1.||Warburton, D., Bersellini, E., & Sweeney, E. (2001).
 An evaluation of a caffeinated taurine drink on mood, memory and information processing in healthy volunteers without caffeine abstinence.
-Psychopharmacology, 158(3), 322-328.
+Psychopharmacology, 158(3), 322-328. doi:10.1007/s002130100884|

-For informational purposes only.
 These statements have not been evaluated by the FDA.
-Products are not intended to diagnose, treat, cure, or prevent any disease.
+Our products are not intended to diagnose, treat, cure, or prevent any disease.